erciomunoz/academic-kickstart-1/content/publication/paper25/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "**Revision requested.** *Presentations: CUNY Graduate Center 2020, and WEAI 2021*"
+publication: "**Revision requested.**"
 publication_short: ""

-abstract: I estimate intergenerational mobility (IGM) in education at a disaggregated geographic level in Chile.
-I document wide variation across more than three hundred communes in eight measures of IGM.
-Relative mobility is correlated to the number of doctors, the ratio of students per teacher, and to labor earnings inequality, especially in the upper tail.
+abstract: I provide estimates of intergenerational mobility (IGM) in education at a disaggregated geographic level for Chile, a country with high school-level stratification by socioeconomic status and a decentralized administration of public schools.
+I document wide variation across municipalities.
+Relative mobility is correlated to the number of doctors, the number of students per teacher, and earnings inequality.
 Using a LASSO, I find that the share of students enrolled in public schools, the number of students per teacher, population density, and municipal budget are the strongest predictors of IGM.
-I also document within country variability in how parental education affects other child’s outcomes.
+I also document within-country variability in how parental education is associated with other children’s outcomes.

 # Summary.
 An optional shortened abstract.
 summary: Draft coming soon.